 17“And to Adam, he said, “Because you have listened to the voice of your wife and have eaten of the tree of which I commanded you, ‘You shall not eat of it,’ cursed is the ground because of you; in pain, you shall eat of it all the days of your life; 18thorns and thistles it shall bring forth for you, and you shall eat the plants of the field.
 19By the sweat of your face, you shall eat bread, till you return to the ground, for out of it you were taken; for you are dust, and to dust, you shall return.”Genesis 1:1,9,26; 2:16-17; 3:1-7, 13, 16-19

 The first man and woman were provided for by God and had all they’d ever need.
-However, humanities disobedience of God’s omnibenevolent (all loving and infinitely good) instructions resulted in their fall, and divorce from God’s presence.
+However, humanities disobedience of God’s omnibenevolent (all-loving and infinitely good) instructions resulted in their fall and divorce from God’s presence.

 Satan cunningly told Eve that if she and Adam ate from the tree in the centre of the garden, they’d become like God.
-This lie forever infected the hearts of humanity with concupiscence; a passionate desire for anything God has forbade.
+This lie forever infected the hearts of humanity with concupiscence; a passionate desire for anything God has forbidden.

 6:1 When man began to multiply on the face of the land and daughters were born to them, 2the sons of God saw that the daughters of man were attractive.
 And they took as their wives any they chose.
 3 Then, the LORD said, “My Spirit shall not abide in man forever, for he is flesh: his days shall be 120 years.”Genesis 6:1-3

-After browsing through a handful of Bible commentaries, I’ve found that many of the authors have avoided discussing the nature of “the sons of God”.
+After browsing through a handful of Bible commentaries, I’ve found that many authors have avoided discussing the nature of “the sons of God”.
 Worse still, some theologians, including John Calvin, have regularly taken them to be the offspring from Seth’s godly line.

 The “sons of God” weren’t men.
 This reality is also referred to in 6:3, where God distinguishes that man (Adam) is flesh, not spirit.
 By marrying angelic beings, humans were, again, violating God’s perfect decrees and seeking equality with Him, thereby immortality.